MileHacker Logo

 Conscious Consumption

-• Seek out fair trade products in specialized retailers or major grocery stores (coffee, tea, chocolate).
+• Seek out fair trade products in specialized stores or larger supermarkets (coffee, tea, chocolate).

-• Purchase souvenirs from local boutiques, markets (Isemarkt, Fish Market), and artisan shops.
+• Purchase souvenirs from small local shops, markets (Isemarkt, Fish Market), and artisan shops.

 • Dine at local, independent restaurants serving regional cuisine.